 I’m using Google Assistant a lot more now, which I’m sure makes Google happy as it gets more data on me, though there are more robust options to control how much of your data is stored.
 But in the end, I’m using Assistant because it’s genuinely helpful, and that’s more than I can say about most other voice assistants.

-The Pixel 4 XL has 6GB of RAM and is powered by the same chip inside most Android flagship phones in 2019: the Qualcomm Snapdragon 855.
-There is a slightly better chip available — the Snapdragon 855 Plus, found in phones like the OnePlus 7T or the Asus ROG Phone 2 — but ultimately, you’re not going to notice much of a difference.
+The Pixel 4 XL has 6GB of RAM and is powered by the same chip inside most 2019 Android flagship phones: the Qualcomm Snapdragon 855.
+In December, Qualcomm unveiled the next-gen 865 chip, which you’ll find in the OnePlus 8, the Galaxy S20 series, and some Chinese phones from Xiaomi and Oppo.
+If you’re looking for the latest and greatest, this ain’t it right now — but that doesn’t really matter.
 The phone had no trouble handling any of the apps I typically use, opening them up quickly.
 Switching between apps and even multitasking is a snappy affair.

 Here are a few benchmark scores: